RinKerman/LanDisk/README.md

 # LanDisk
- Based on Python flash Vue element-ui
+ Based on Python flask Vue element-ui

  A simple tool developed to solve the problem of file transmission between different devices in the same LAN